-The main scale and the Vernier scale that can slide along the main scale.
-Two types of measurement we can do, the first one is through the external jaw (measure external dimensions) and another one is internal jaw (measure internal dimensions).
+The main scale and the Vernier scale can slide along the main scale.
+Two types of measurement we can do, the first one is through the external jaw (measure external dimensions) and another one is the internal jaw (measure internal dimensions).

 02. Outside Micrometer

 External Micrometer is also known as Outside Micrometer or External Micrometer.

 It is used to check the outside diameter of the circle by the means of the accuracy of 0.01 mm or up to 0.001 mm.

 Vernier type Micrometer gives highest acceptable accuracy of 1 micron such gauge is vernier type micrometre.

 Vernier height gauge used to measure vertical dimension from reference ground.
 Vernier Height Gauge consists of a graduated scale or bar that is held in a vertical position by a finely ground fixed base.

 The graduated scale has the least count of 0.02 mm as Vernier Caliper has.
 And the way of taking a reading of measurement in Vernier Height Gauge is the same as in Vernier gauge.

 learn more about Vernier height gauge in our Advance Engineering Metrology Course.

 Steel scale is a single piece linear measuring instrument.